Top SABMiller shareholder says revised AB Inbev offer 'remains unacceptable'

-LONDON Aberdeen Asset Management, a top-10 shareholder in drinks firm SABMiller, said on Tuesday that a revised $100 billion-plus bid for the company from rival AB Inbev remained "unacceptable".
+LONDON Aberdeen Asset Management (ADN.L), a top-10 shareholder in drinks firm SABMiller SAB.L, said on Tuesday that a revised $100 billion-plus bid for the company from rival AB Inbev (ABI.BR) remained "unacceptable".

-Aberdeen said the revised offer of 45 pounds ($59.14) a share, up from 44 pounds a share previously, undervalued the company and continued to favour SABMiller's two major shareholders, Altria and Bevco.
+Aberdeen said the revised offer of 45 pounds ($59.14) a share, up from 44 pounds a share previously, undervalued the company and continued to favor SABMiller's two major shareholders, Altria and Bevco.

 "We have engaged with SABMiller's Board on the differential treatment of shareholders since the deal was first constructed.
 The way that the value of the partial share offer has diverged from the cash offer has compounded our discomfort," it said.